 The formation of these areas make it increasingly difficult to clean the teeth at the back of the mouth and items become lodged in place for longer periods because everyday brushing is not enough to remove it.

 In cases where the infection gets into the wisdom teeth, patients can experience a number of issues while experiencing severe pain all of a sudden.
 Furthermore, if individuals fail to seek treatment for this condition, they may find it spreading to the adjacent pearly whites.

 An abscess or cyst can also develop if a dental professional is not informed.
-This growth usually fills with puss and can be extremely uncomfortable.
+This growth usually fills with pus and can be extremely uncomfortable.
 Sufferers may also experience soreness and further swelling across the side of the face.

 If severely infected wisdom teeth are left untreated by a dental professional, the problem can spread into areas of the cheeks, jaw and face.
 Some rare instances have seen the issue spread towards the brain.

-Initially, the ailment needs to be thoroughly cleaned away from the surrounding area of the pearly white, with the plaque and debris then removed from under the gum and the adjacent teeth.
+Initially, the ailment needs to be thoroughly cleaned away from the surrounding area of the tooth, with the plaque and debris then removed from under the gum and the adjacent teeth.

-Following this, a dental professional will take steps to ensure the problem does not reoccur, so the affected wisdom tooth often needs to be removed.
+Following this, a dental professional will take steps to ensure the wisdom tooth pain does not reoccur, so the affected wisdom tooth often needs to be removed.

 Patients should be aware of the dangers that leaving a problematic tooth in place can present.
 Those visiting a dentist on a regular basis are usually able to catch the problem early, while receiving professional advice on the best course of action to take to prevent the issue from worsening.

 The type of treatment needed to remove a wisdom tooth largely depends on where the wisdom teeth are located.
-In cases where they have managed to erupt through the gum, a dental professional may only need to use a local anaesthetic then slice open the tissue and extract the pearly white.
+In cases where the wisdom tooth have managed to erupt through the gum and have become infected, a dentist may need to manage the resulting wisdom tooth pain.